codewithdev/C-plus-plus-Algorithms/README.md

  </p>

 # C++ DSA
-Repo contains some most common Data Structure and Algorithm in cpp.
-Which will useful in future application of Competitive Programming as well Interview Preparation.
+Repo contains some most common Data Structure and Algorithm in C++ that will helpful to grasp the concept of various algorithm, working and also will help you in future application of Competitive Programming as well Interview Preparation.

  Hi :wave: